oli-obk/ui_test/README.md

   So if you have any slow tests, prepend them with a small integral number to make them get run first, taking advantage of parallelism as much as possible (instead of waiting for the slow tests at the end).
 * `cargo test --test your_test_name -- --help` lists the commands you can specify for filtering, blessing and making your tests less verbose.
     * Since `cargo test` on its own runs all tests, using `cargo test -- --check` will not work on its own, but `cargo test -- --quiet` and `cargo test -- some_test_name` will work just fine, as the CLI matches.
+* if there is a `.stdin` file with the same filename as your test, it will be piped as standard input to your program.

 ## Supported magic comment annotations